Explore the rise in popularity of presentation design in Silicon Valley.

 Alright, I'm gonna be honest with you.
 Presentation design isn't for everyone, but if you're a designer, and you're looking for maybe a little bit more recognition in your career, maybe a little bit more dynamic environment, or you just want a little bit more recognition or visibility, I highly recommend you looking into presentation design.
 It might just be the right move for you.

-- Making a photorealistic phone feed
+- Recognize the essentials to make a photorealistic phone feed.

-- Creating showstopper moments
+- Explain what showstopper moments are.